moby/moby/pkg/libcontainer/README.md

 }
 ```

-Using this configuration and the current directory holding the rootfs for a process to live, one can use libcontainer to exec the container.
-Running the life of the namespace a `pid` file
+Using this configuration and the current directory holding the rootfs for a process, one can use libcontainer to exec the container.
+Running the life of the namespace, a `pid` file
-is written to the current directory with the pid of the namespace'd process to the external world.
+is written to the current directory with the pid of the namespaced process to the external world.
 A client can use this pid to wait, kill, or perform other operation with the container.
-If a user tries to run an new process inside an existing container with a live namespace with namespace will be joined by the new process.
+If a user tries to run an new process inside an existing container with a live namespace the namespace will be joined by the new process.

-You may also specify an alternate root to to place the `container.json` file is read and where the `pid` file will be saved.
+You may also specify an alternate root place where the `container.json` file is read and where the `pid` file will be saved.

 #### nsinit